About Green Hedges School

 No. We do not currently offer bus service.

 Yes.
-All students either bring lunch and snack from home or participate in the Green Hedges hot lunch program organized by our Parent Teacher Organization (PTO).
-Milk may also be purchased daily.
-Fees vary.
+All students either bring lunch and snack from home or participate in the Green Hedges hot lunch program organized by a third party, Yay!
+Lunch.
+Yay!
+Lunch works with local Vienna businesses to provide a lunch program that can be purchased every day of the week or certain days of the week.
 Morning snacks for Preschool and Kindergarten are provided by families on a rotational basis.

 Our graduates typically enter the most respected secondary schools in the DC and Mid-Atlantic area.
-For a listing of schools recently accepting our graduates visit Secondary School Placement.
+For a listing of schools recently accepting our graduates visit our Middle School page under Academics.